Do you have a question regarding one of these topics?

 How can I obtain a copy of my transcript?

 There are two types of transcripts- official and unofficial – both available on Buckeye Link.
 Students can download an unofficial copy of their transcript, from Buckeye Link by printing a copy of their ‘Advising Report.’
-Students can also order an official transcript from the University on Buckeye Link.
+Students can also order an official transcript from the University through the Registrar.

 How do I apply for graduation?